EhsanLasani/ELA-Main/01_Definition/Guidelines/Review_Checklist.md

 - [ ] Caching is used appropriately
 - [ ] Resource cleanup (connections, files) is handled

----

-## Definition Phase Sign-off Checklist

-Before moving to the Design phase, ensure:

-### Documentation Complete
-- [ ] Requirements document is complete and approved
-- [ ] Threat model is documented with mitigations assigned
-- [ ] NFR guidelines have been followed
-- [ ] All templates are filled out completely
-- [ ] Supporting documents (glossary, diagrams) are ready

-### Stakeholder Approval
-- [ ] Product owner has approved functional requirements
-- [ ] Technical lead has approved architecture approach
-- [ ] Security team has approved threat model and mitigations
-- [ ] QA lead has approved test strategy
-- [ ] All P0 and P1 concerns are addressed

-### Risks Managed
-- [ ] All high and critical risks have mitigation plans
-- [ ] Risk owners are assigned
-- [ ] Risk acceptance is documented (if applicable)
-- [ ] Dependencies are identified and tracked

-### Readiness for Next Phase
-- [ ] Design phase entry criteria are met
-- [ ] Team has capacity and skills for implementation
-- [ ] External dependencies are confirmed available
-- [ ] Timelines and milestones are realistic

----

 ## How to Use This Checklist

 1. **For Document Reviews:** Go through relevant section before approving any Definition phase document
 2. **For PRs:** Use Code/PR section when reviewing code changes
 3. **For Phase Gates:** Use Definition Phase Sign-off section before transitioning to Design
 4. **Customize:** Adapt this checklist to your project's specific needs

----

-## Review Process

-### Recommended Review Workflow
-1. Author completes document/code
-2. Author performs self-review using this checklist
-3. Peers review using this checklist
-4. Address all comments and concerns
-5. Final approval from designated reviewer(s)
-6. Document approval in version history

-### Severity Levels for Issues
-- **Blocker:** Must be fixed before approval (security, compliance, major gaps)
-- **Critical:** Should be fixed before approval (quality, completeness)
-- **Major:** Should be addressed soon (improvements, clarifications)
-- **Minor:** Nice to have (style, suggestions)

----

 **Tips for Effective Reviews:**
 - Focus on substance, not style (unless style affects clarity)